 July 11 is World Population Day (WPD), an annual event launched in 1989 by the Governing Council of the United National Development Programme.

 The annual event was inspired by Five Billion Day - July 11, 1987 - the day when the world’s population reached five billion.
 WPD raises awareness about various issues that affect us all.
 Each year, governments, businesses, organizations and individuals from all over the world will observe the event by attending workshops, rallies and a variety of activities in honor of WPD.
-With a different theme for each year, the 2014 theme is Investing in Young People.

 - In 1950, the world population was 2.5 billion.
 Today, more than 7 billion people inhabit the earth.